Dre Campbell Farm

 Tarnished Plant BugImage via commons.wikimedia.org

 Another bug that might be eating your plants is the tarnished plant bug (TPB), Lygus lineolaris.
-These greenish-brown bugs feed on the sap of plants and cause damage with their digestive juices.
+These greenish-brown bugs feed on plant sap.

 They can damage plants like strawberries, cotton, tomatoes, and celery.
 Damages include catfacing and aborted fruit buds.